ept/blog/drafts/accounting.md

 an unavoidable part of life, so you might as well take a few minutes to understand it.

 Sadly, in my opinion, most accountants do a terrible job of explaining their work in an accessible way; it's a field full of jargon, acronyms and weird historical legacies.
-(We computing people are of course guilty of the same offence.)
 Even "Bookkeeping for Dummies" makes my head spin.
 Surely this stuff can't be that difficult?

+(We computing people are probably guilty of the same offence of bad explanations and jargon.
+The problem is, once you have become intimately familiar with a field, it's very hard to imagine how you thought about things before you understood it.)

 Eventually I figured it out: basic accounting is just graph theory.
 The traditional ways of representing financial information hide that structure astonishingly well, but once I